 You may miss a few beavers setting this deep, but you will have fewer sprung traps and fewer front leg pull-outs or twist-off's than setting just below the surface.

-When a beaver swims up to the shore, many times its chest will spring a trap set too shallow.
+When a beaver swims up to the shore, many times its chest will spring a trap that's been set too shallow.
 If you set it deeper, you can get a good solid rear foot catch.

-The connibear should be set and braced solidly so it won't be accidentally knocked over instead of making a catch.
+A conibear trap should be set and braced solidly so it won't be accidentally knocked over instead of making a catch.
 Guide sticks are usually a good idea to funnel the beaver through the trap.

 Snares can be set under water or on dry land.
-I prefer dry land since they always seem to get pushed out of position when I put them in the water.
+I prefer dry land sets since they always seem to get pushed out of position when I put them in the water.
 On dry land a 10''-12'' loop set 2'' or 3'' off the ground will catch most beaver.